sayedpritom/Xpeed-gears/README.md

 ## Website Link: https://sayedpritom999.github.io/Xpeed-gears/

-Influencer Gears is just a fully responsive landign page of a gadget e-commerce website that is made with HTML and CSS
+Xpeed Gears is just a responsive landign page of a gadget e-commerce website that is made with HTML and CSS.